Projects earn 1.0, 0.5, and 0.3 Professional Studies RID CEUs per project (or equivalent clock hours certificate). ($40-$110)

-These projects are for the written study of specialized vocabulary to improve the foundation of an interpreter's voicing skills, terminology recognition, and accurate ASL interpretation.
+These projects are for the written study of specialized vocabulary to improve the foundation of an interpreter's knowledge in specialized terminology recognition, comprehension, and accurate ASL interpretation.
 RID CEUs are overseen & administered by RID Sponsor: Ginevra Deianni.
 Some projects require an independent book purchase.

 - RX Learning for Medical Interpreters: 1.0 RID Professional Studies CEUs.
 Participants study the top 100 most prescribed medications (generic & brand names) in the U.S., learn about their indications, and visual descriptions to best serve Deaf patients in the medical arena.
 No book purchase required. $110

-- Legal interpreting/terminology for ASL Interpreters: 0.3 RID Professional Studies CEUs: Understand legal terms is the foundation of interpreting in legal settings.
+- Legal ASL Vocabulary for Interpreters: 0.3 RID Professional Studies CEUs: Understand legal terms is the foundation of interpreting in legal settings.
 This program allows you to use any legal dictionary of your choice (purchased or obtained on your own), to customize your project to fit the words you need to learn for your current work.
-You choose the legal words to define and learn concept for in ASL and build a larger vocabulary skill set in both English & ASL. (*can do this project multiple times to build a larger & larger vocabulary: Part 1, 2, 3, etc..)
+You choose the legal words to define and learn concept for in ASL and build a larger vocabulary skill set in both English & ASL. (*can do this project multiple times to build a larger & larger vocabulary: Part 1, 2, etc..) $40

-- For the Medical Terminology Course, the 300-page Medical Terminology Manual is emailed to you as a PDF to print and write in, but you are also provided the name of the text to purchase on-line if you prefer a spiral bound formal workbook.
+- The Medical Terminology Course includes the 300-page Medical Terminology Manual which is emailed to you as a PDF to print and write in, but you are also provided the name of the text to purchase on-line if you prefer a spiral bound formal workbook.

 - RX Learning is all on-line resources given in the project instructions - free open source access.
 No additional materials are needed.

-- The Legal Terminology Program: participants are welcome to use any legal dictionary they prefer or have access to.
+- The Legal ASL Vocabulary participants are welcome to use any legal dictionary they prefer or have access to.

 Please feel free to email us anytime to ask for curriculum specifics on any project, or sample questions/materials.
 We want you to feel comfortable with what you are registering for.